vahidAK/NanoMethPhase/README.md

 You can select 3 output options:

-bam: output phased bam files
+***bam***: output phased bam files

-methylcall: this will output phased methylation call (MethylCall.tsv, read level data) and methylation frequency files (MethylFrequency.tsv, Aggregated methylations for each region).
+***methylcall***: this will output phased methylation call (MethylCall.tsv, read level data) and methylation frequency files (MethylFrequency.tsv, Aggregated methylations for each region.
+These files can be used to detect differentially methylated regions between haplotype using *dma* module.).
 The headers for methylation call files are as follow:
 **chromosome**: Chromosome name.
 **start**: Zero-Based start position of CpG.
 **end**: Zero-Based end position of CpG.